andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 ---
 This post describes the process of setting up Sorbet and Tapioca for the [Jumpstart Pro](https://jumpstartrails.com) Rails template.

 Since Jumpstart Pro is a commercial product, I can’t share the full code, but if you’re a Jumpstart customer you can view the changes in [this branch](https://github.com/andyw8/jumpstart-pro-rails/tree/andyw8/sorbet) of my fork.
-I recommend viewing it as individual commits.
+I recommend viewing it as individual commits to understand it step-by-step.

 For this post, I'll assume you are starting from a freshly generated Jumpstart app.
 If you have already built your app on top of Jumpstart then it may take some more effort but the overall approach is the same.